Skip to content

 Yes, you should still have travel insurance if you hold a Global Health insurance Card (GHIC).
 The GHIC entitles you to medical treatment in certain EU countries for free or at a reduced cost.

-But it isn’t a replacement for travel insurance as it won’t cover you for private medical costs, nor will it be useful for rescue and repatriation.
+But it isn’t a replacement for travel insurance as it won’t cover you for private healthcare, nor will it be useful for rescue and repatriation.
 It also doesn't offer additional protection for your belongings and possessions, accommodation, or flights.
 Some insurers will only pay medical claims in Europe if you have a GHIC (or valid EHIC) and use that first.

 Looking for travel insurance?

-Get a quote
+Start a quote